The Graduate Student Experience 2025

 This event will be planned and executed by the non-profit John N. Gardner Institute for Excellence in Higher Education (Gardner Institute).

 The 25-year-old Gardner Institute has been focused on improving teaching, learning, student success, and completion in postsecondary education to advance broader societal equity and justice.
-The Gardner Institute’s focus, to date, has been on undergraduate education – which is the foundation for graduate education, influences and connects with how graduate education is delivered, with what success, and for whom.
-This convening is a deliberate exploration of graduate student success as a logical extension of the Institute’s work and of the expansion of the student success movement to be inclusive of graduate students.
+The Gardner Institute’s focus to date has been on undergraduate education — which is the foundation for graduate education, and influences and connects with how graduate education is delivered, with what success, and for whom.
+This convening explores graduate student success as a logical extension of the Institute’s work.
+We mean to expand the student success movement to include graduate students.

 • Organizer Name: Gardner Institute